apiato/documentation/docs/optional-components/migrations.md

 - Migrations SHOULD be created inside the Containers folders.

-- Migrations will be autoloaded in the framework
+- Migrations will be autoloaded by the framework.

 ### Rules {#rules}